 What Can N.H.
 Learn From A Little Island In The Atlantic With A Lot Of Renewable Energy?

-Star Island, part of the Isles of Shoals, sits off the New Hampshire coast.
+The Isles of Shoals sits off the coast of New Hampshire and Maine.

 About 10 miles off the coast of New Hampshire, there’s a little island that could be a snapshot of what our future on the mainland might look like when it comes to renewable energy.